ps4bi/chamcon/_posts/technics/2016-12-11-my-path-to-Jekyll.md

 #
 # Content
 #
-subheadline: ""
+subheadline: "Jekyll"
 title: "My path to Jekyll"
 teaser: "way to learn"
-categories: technics
+categories:
-  -
+  - technics
-tags:jekyll, learn
+tags:
-  -
+  - jekyll, learn
 ---

 1. I could grasp basic ideas of how a website in general and particularly Jekyll based-website work by using the following tutorial: